siddhantvirus/list-to-csv/README.md

 - Initial release
 - Support for bullet points, numbered lists, and plain text
 - Configurable delimiter, headers, and quoting options
+- WebView interface based on Sample.HTML
+- SQL IN clause formatting option
+- Command palette integration for all features

 ## Contributing